hpbyte/myanmar-tts/README.md

 Text corpus contains about 19K lines of Myanmar text in Unicode.

-Speech corpus (mmSpeech as I called it) is created solely on my own with a recorder tool (as previously mentioned) and it currently contains ~3,000 audio samples and still growing.
+Speech corpus (mmSpeech as I call it) is created solely on my own with a recorder tool (as previously mentioned) and it currently contains over 3,000 recorded audio samples and still growing.

 ## Instructions

 ### Installing dependencies

-1.  install Python 3
+1. Install Python 3
-2.  install the latest version of [TensorFlow](https://www.tensorflow.org/install/)
+2. Install the latest version of [TensorFlow](https://www.tensorflow.org/install/)
-3.  install requirements
+3. Install a number of modules
     ```
     pip install -r requirements.txt
     ```